 Some doctors still perform the “traditional” tummy tuck technique, which involves drainage tubes during post-op healing.
 While the patient may get great results with either technique, it is important to think about reducing discomfort and minimizing tension on the incision as it heals.
 The biggest difference between “drainless” versus “traditional” is how the surgeon closes the skin flap at the end of surgery.

 The “traditional” tummy tuck technique has been sufficiently used for over 30 years.
 With this technique, a drainage tube is placed underneath the skin flap in between the skin and muscle tissue planes.
 These layers ultimately heal together over time.

 Tummy tuck patients are 10% more likely to develop seroma when undergoing the “traditional” technique.
 The only way to remove this fluid is to aspirate with a large needle which can be very frightening and uncomfortable for the patient.
-The biggest drawback while healing from the “yraditional” technique is dealing with a plastic tube poking out from a fresh incision while having to empty the cloudy, pinkish contents of the collection bulb several times per day, coupled with the fear of inadvertently pulling the tube out.
+The biggest drawback while healing from the “traditional” technique is dealing with a plastic tube poking out from a fresh incision while having to empty the cloudy, pinkish contents of the collection bulb several times per day, coupled with the fear of inadvertently pulling the tube out.
 Additionally, the patient must hide the drainage tube and collection bulb in their undergarments during recovery.

 During the drainless technique, the surgeon sews the skin flap back to the muscle and fat layers with 20 to 25 extra dissolvable quilting sutures.
-This added step mitigates the amount of friction and sliding between the fat and muscle layers therefore, preventing fluid creation.
-Because the flap of skin is secured with quilting stitches, it keeps in place with movement and the incision is subjected to less tension which, in turn, provides a better looking scar.
-Drainless tummy tuck patients experience more comfort without having to look after a drainage tube and fluid container during healing.
-They are exposed to less bacteria as no foreign object is entering the fresh incision.
-Our surgeons also worry less about treating the patient for seroma, infection and scar revisions with this simple technique.
+This added step mitigates the amount of friction and sliding between the fat and muscle layers, therefore, preventing fluid creation.
+Because the flap of skin is secured with quilting stitches, it keeps in place with movement and the incision is subjected to less tension.
+This provides a better-looking scar.
+(Read our related blog post to learn more about post-tummy tuck scar care.)